HumanCellAtlas/data-store/README.md

 correct GCE project in the drop down in the top center.
 Go to "IAM & Admin", then "Service accounts", then click "Create service account" and select "Furnish a new private key".
 Create the account and download the service account key JSON file.
 Run `gcloud auth activate-service-account --key-file=/path/to/service-account.json`.
 Run `gcloud config set project 'PROJECT NAME'`.
-Create a bucket on Google cloud and set the environment variable `DSS_GCS_TEST_BUCKET`.
+Create a Google Storage bucket that you want DSS to use.
+Set the environment variable `DSS_GCS_TEST_BUCKET`.

 **Azure**: Set the environment variables `AZURE_STORAGE_ACCOUNT_NAME` and `AZURE_STORAGE_ACCOUNT_KEY`.